Drakkar-Software/OctoBot-Docs/Developers/Tentacle-Development.md

-to use the existing tentacle folder as a template (to create a [tentacle package](Tentacle-Package-Development.html)) and extend the existing tentacle you want to improve and re-implement the methods you want to change in the package\'s python file.
+to use the existing tentacle folder as a template (to create a [tentacle package](Tentacle-Package-Development.html)) and extend the existing tentacle you want to improve and re-implement the methods you want to change in the package's python file.

 Examples:

 **TwitterNewsEvaluator** is a simple Twitter evaluator available by default in `tentacles/Evaluator/Social/new_evaluator/news.py`.
-Let\'s say you want to implement **SuperTwitterNewsEvaluator** which is a better Twitter evaluator.
+Let's say you want to implement **SuperTwitterNewsEvaluator** which is a better Twitter evaluator.